 Blue Wire Notes:

 Some places label the 5th pin for “Reverse Lights”.
 Certainly that works, but make sure to note it on the trailer because Blue is the color for brakes.
 Also, some trailers with hydraulic brakes use this 5th pin to disable the brakes when the vehicle is reversing.
-(If you do this, connect the blue wire to the reverse lights on the vehicle side.
-And, be sure to note what you’ve done.)
+This is not shown in the trailer wiring diagram above.
+(If you do this, connect the blue wire to the reverse lights on the vehicle side, then be sure to note what you’ve done.)
+Better yet, use a purple wire and label it.

 Please note the 5th pin is not as standard as the first 4.
 Be careful when using a 5-pin connector.
 Be sure the car wires match functions of the trailer.